Myanmar Country Quickfacts

 MORE FUN FACTS

 - The giving of a name depends on the day of the week a child was born.
 The name must include one or more of the birth day’s consonants.
-There is one group for each day of the week (which incidentally has 8 days, Wednesday being divided into two days for astrological purposes)
+There is one group for each day of the week (which incidentally has 8 days, Wednesday is divided into two days for astrological purposes)

 - The Burmese lunar calendar has exactly 28 days in each month